This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2024.

 Many apartment blocks have shared central heating, which uses either petrol or gas, and usually operates on some hours per day.
 This is often not enough, so you might need to use an electric radiator or AC on top of that.

-Newer apartments might have independent heating, often operating with gas.
+Newer apartments might have independent heating, often operating with natural gas.
 This will of course give you an additional bill to pay.

 Shared building bills – Maintenance costs